justinabate/nasdaq_itch_pcap/README.md

 ## py/
 ### pyxxd.py
-Hex dump a PCAP file, given its location, the word size (bytes), number of lines to read, and byte order (l or b).
+Hex dump a PCAP file to stdout, given its location, the word size (bytes), number of lines to read, and byte order (l or b).

 ```
 $ python pyxxd.py 01302019.NASDAQ_ITCH50.pcap 8 5 b